University Catalog 2024-2025

 MATH 1310 Consolidated Calculus (4)

 A combined course in Calculus I and II for students with a background in Calculus I. Students receive credit for both this course and 1210 if they receive a B- or higher.
-Students may not receive credit for both 1310 and 1220.
+MATH 1310 is mutually exclusive with MATH 1220.
+Students may receive credit for only one of MATH 1220 or MATH 1310 in the undergraduate degree.

 Corequisite(s): MATH 1311.